radu-matei/radu-matei.github.io/content/blog/k8s-helm-draft-azure.md

 [In the previous post we saw how to deploy a Kubernetes 1.8 cluster on Azure using `acs-engine` and the Azure Cloud Shell](https://radu-matei.com/blog/k8s18-azure/).
 Now we will use that cluster to get started with Helm and Draft to simplify our development process.

-In the next post we will see how to integrate Jenkins with Azure Contaier Instances in this process, so stay tuned :)
+In the next post we will see how to integrate Jenkins with Azure Container Instances in this process, so stay tuned :)

 > If you don't have your `kubeconfig` and SSH keys to your [cluster and you deployed using the previous article, you might want to download the certificates and config files so you can access the cluster from outside the Azure Cloud Shell, as instructed in the previous article](https://radu-matei.com/blog/k8s18-azure/).